trueheart78/trueheart78.com/resume.md

 is a Ruby application utilizing Sinatra and has weighted logic to select random elements that make up the phrases.
-It reads from text files to provide options to replace the phrase, "In this global pandemic?", with something like, "In this gleaming pop concert hall?", or "In this gothic Pulp Juice And Smoothie Bar?".
-It even has a simple, but effect, API.
+It reads from text files to provide options to replace the phrase, "In this global pandemic?", with something like, "In this gleaming pop concert hall?", or "In this gothic Pulp Juice And Smoothie Bar?"
+It even has a simple, but effective, API.

 * Site: [pandemic.pls.lol][pandemic-goofs]
 * Source: [GitHub][pandemic-goofs-source]